 Outreach for the plan officially kicked off on April 3, 2018 with an open house style meeting held at the New Hanover County Northeast Library Branch.
-The event featured speakers that included the Vice Chair of the WMPO Board, the Chair of the Citizens Advisory Committee, and a representative from FHWA.
+The event featured speakers that included the Vice Chair of the WMPO Board, the Chair of the CAC, and a representative from the Federal Highway Administration (FHWA).
 The event also unveiled two tools created by the WMPO to solicit public input: a 17-question transportation survey available online or as a hard copy, and in English and Spanish; and an online interactive mapping tool that allowed citizens to provide transportation related feedback associated with a geographic location.
 Both tools were accessible from the plan's website, CapeFearMovingForward2045.org.

-Over the course of four months, from April 3, 2018 to July 31, 2018, the WMPO engaged in an extensive outreach process that included regional open houses, presentations to the governing boards of the WMPO's member jurisdictions, a presence at various farmers markets (6 total), and a broad media campaign that included multiple media interviews, written articles, and social media advertising.
-These activities emphasized the importance of citizens' ideas on current and future transportation needs while promoting the use of the transportation survey and interactive mapping application.
+Over the course of four months, from April 3, 2018 to July 31, 2018, the WMPO engaged in an extensive outreach process that included regional open houses, presentations to the governing boards of the WMPO's member jurisdictions, a presence at various farmers markets (six total), and a broad media campaign that included multiple media interviews, written articles, and social media advertising.
+These activities emphasized the importance of citizens' ideas on current and future transportation needs while promoting the use of the survey and interactive map.

 In order to reach traditionally underserved populations, the WMPO worked with the CAC and its planning partners such as the New Hanover County Senior Center and the Wilmington Housing Authority to identify successful methods of reaching those residents.
-A common barrier towards reaching underserved populations is language.
-In an attempt to bridge this barrier, the WMPO worked with UNCW to translate outreach materials into Spanish.
+A common barrier to reaching underserved populations is language.
+In an attempt to overcome this barrier, the WMPO worked with the University of North Carolina at Wilmington (UNCW) to translate outreach materials into Spanish.
 The plan's website also allowed for the site to be translated into 104 languages.
 Another identified barrier was the media platform used for disseminating information.
 In order to be inclusive, the WMPO distributed outreach materials utilizing numerous types of media and social media platforms.
-Materials were also disseminated by community partners within historically underserved populations such as low income, ESL, and minority.
+Materials were also disseminated by community partners within historically underserved populations such as low income, Limited English Proficiency (LEP), and minority.